TUNNELING-GROUP/aqua-duct/docs/source/aquaduct_install.rst

 **Download**

 You can download Aqua-Duct packages directly from `Aqua-Duct homepage <http://aquaduct.pl>`_.
-This page includes also older versions of Aqua-Duct.
+This page includes older versions of Aqua-Duct as well as development version.

 If you follow this installation guide you will install current release.